fabiofortkamp/thermocode/content/terminal.md

 The problem I got with Cygwin was when trying to  use Git.
 Git is a version control system, which I will not cover here in this post --  just keep in mind that it's a command-line program that keeps track of changes in your projects, both on your local machine and on a remote repository (like [GitHub](https://github.com/),  mentioned in the [last post](http://thermocode.net/blog/open/)).
 When I'm satisfied with my work and want to *push* the project's version on my machine to the remote server, this happens through a HTTPS protocol, which requires some authentication.
 When using Cygwin, I got all sorts of issues, and some internet searches  showed that sometimes using this secure connection with Git and Cygwin can be in fact a mess.

 Fortunately, there is a project called [Git for Windows](https://git-for-windows.github.io/), which takes care of this.
 When you install it, it configures a Windows-native Git system for you, and a basic but functional bash shell is included with all Git hooks.
-When using Git for the first time, I had to type my password, and after that I never had any issues.
+When using Git for the first time, I had to type my password, and after that I have never had any issues.
 I'm *very* happy with it.

 When you install Git for Windows, make sure to make it a complete installation, choosing to install all Unix utilities and adding them to the PATH.
 After that, a `Git Bash` program should be available in your Start menu.
 This is the shell with which you can use a mini-Unix environment in Windows.
 As we'll see, the easiest way to use Jupyter on Windows is to use a combination of both bash and `cmd.exe`.